Chesterfield County is named for Philip Dormer Stanhope, 4th Earl of Chesterfield.

 Contractor: Barger Construction Company, Inc.

 Description: The building faces south and is a two story buff colored brick and concrete structure.
-The building is located on landscaped grounds in the center of Chesterfield.
-The south one story section is solid brick with no windows.
-On the south wall is a large county seal.
+The building is located on spacious landscaped grounds in the center of Chesterfield.
+A new entrance was constructed on the west side.
+The one story south section is solid brick with no windows.
+On the south wall is a large County Seal.
 The central two story section is higher and extends out towards the east and west wings with glass walls on the south side at the entrances.
-In the interior, the entrance lobby has a skylight at the top of the second story.
-The County Circuit Court courtroom is located on the second story.
-The building houses the County Circuit Court of the 4th Judicial Circuit.
+The entrance lobby has a skylight at the top of the second story.
+On the second story is a lobby area with skylight above and light well open to the first story.
+The County Circuit Court courtroom is located on the second story and the small courtroom is located along the northeast side of the second story.
+The building houses the County Circuit Court, County Family Court and County Probate Court of the 4th Judicial Circuit.
 An addition was added in 2006 to 2007.
-The architect was Boykin and Munnerlyn of Camden and the contractor was P F and Perry L Mungo, Inc. of Columbia.
+The architect was Boykin and Munnerlyn of Camden and the contractor was P F Mungo and Perry L Mungo, Inc. of Columbia.
+Moseley Architects.
+In 2022 to 2023 the building was renovated with the addition of a new entrance.
+The contractor was Jencon Builders of Monroe, North Carolina.

 Note: The cost of construction of the present courthouse was $1,000,000.
 The cost of the 2007 addition was $300,000.